Skip to main content

 Description

-The pdfl. io WordPress plugin versions up to 1.
-0. 5 contain a stored cross-site scripting (XSS) vulnerability via the 'pdflio' shortcode.
-This occurs because the plugin does not properly sanitize or escape the 'text' attribute, allowing authenticated users with Contributor-level access or higher to inject malicious scripts.
-These scripts execute whenever a user views the affected page.
+The pdfl. io WordPress plugin up to version 1.
+0. 5 contains a stored cross-site scripting (XSS) vulnerability via the 'pdflio' shortcode's 'text' attribute.
+This occurs because user input is not properly sanitized or escaped before being output in HTML, allowing authenticated users with Contributor-level access or higher to inject malicious scripts.
+These scripts execute whenever any user views the affected page.
 The vulnerability has a CVSS score of 6.
 4, indicating a medium severity level.
 No official patch or remediation guidance is currently available from the vendor.

 AI-Powered Analysis